lebsockdeborah/notes/README.md

 # 2023-11-28
 - "Programming wisdom for today: Always keep learning and experimenting with new technologies and techniques.
 The field of programming is constantly evolving, and staying up-to-date with the latest advancements can help you become a better developer and open up new opportunities.
 Don't be afraid to try new things and make mistakes along the way.
 Embrace challenges as opportunities for growth, and always strive to improve your skills and knowledge."

+# 2023-11-29
+- "Today's programming wisdom is to focus on writing clean, maintainable, and reusable code.
+It's not just about solving the problem at hand, but also considering how your code will be used in the future and by others.
+Invest time in planning, documentation, and testing to ensure your code is of high quality.
+Remember, programming is not just about writing code, it's also about communication through code."